 To check if your domain name is available, go to Namecheap, type in the domain name on the home page, and click the “Search” button.
 This will let you know if your domain name is available or not.
 (You can also just type in the domain that you want into the address bar in your browser.
 If another site comes up, your domain has been taken!)

-It’s also good to check if the name available is available on social networks, since will be especially important for branding your business.
+It’s also good to check if the name available is available on social networks, since this will be especially important for branding your business.
 NameChk is a great resource that will instantly check to see if your domain name is available on dozens of social networks.

 Registering Your Domain Name